ms/buildtogether.tech/research/index.md

 <cite>Sadowski2019a</cite> summarizes of what we know, and more importantly, how
 to think about the problem.
-The chapter <cite>Sadowski2019b</cite> lays out a three-axis framework for discussion based on the <span i="Goal-Question-Metric" g="gqm">goal-question-metric</span> approach.
-The more recent <span i="SPACE framework; productivity!SPACE framework">SPACE framework</span> looks at Satisfaction, Performance, Activity, Communication, and Efficiency
+The chapter <cite>Sadowski2019b</cite> lays out a three-axis framework for discussion based on the
+<span g="gqm" i="Goal-Question-Metric">goal-question-metric</span> approach.
+The more recent <span i="SPACE framework; productivity!SPACE framework">SPACE framework</span> looks at
+Satisfaction, Performance, Activity, Communication, and Efficiency
 <cite>Forsgren2018,Forsgren2021</cite>.
 However productivity is measured, it's
 important to remember <span i="Goodhart's Law">[Goodhart's